Dr James Stanfield

 Newcastle Upon Tyne

-Module leader: EDU2004 - Technology and the Future of Learning
+- Module leader: EDU8213 - The Future of Learning

-Module leader: EDU8225 - Foundations of Technology Enhanced Learning
+- Module leader: EDU8228 - Investigating Technology Enhanced Learning

 - Mitra S, Kulkarni S, Stanfield J. Learning at the Edge of Chaos: Self-Organising Systems in Education.
 In: Lees, HE; Noddings, N, ed.
 The Palgrave International Handbook of Alternative Education.
 London, UK: Palgrave Macmillan, 2016, pp.227-239.